 How Psychological Growth and Changes in the Brain Stimulate These Effects

-One of the main reasons that therapy improves illness in young and old suffering from different illnesses is psychological growth.
-Multiple studies have shown that while therapy provides better mood, it also improves self-esteem and confidence.
+One of the main reasons that therapy improves illness in young and old suffering from different diseases is psychological growth.
+Multiple studies have shown that while this type of treatment provides better mood, it also improves self-esteem and confidence in patients.

-In addition, it also helps patients set and meet different goals.
+Also, it also helps patients set and meet different goals.
 For instance, a study at the North Carolina Children’s Hospital with music therapy showed that it helped children focus and return home faster.
 Music therapy also helps with motor skills, reading and brain functions.
-Several studies have also shown that autistic children learn to focus their creativity and be more tolerant of change because of music therapy.
+Several studies have also demonstrated that autistic children learn to focus their creativity and be more tolerant of change because of music therapy.

-Music and visual arts therapy has also been shown to improve schizophrenia and similar mental illnesses as well.
+Music and visual arts therapy have also been shown to improve schizophrenia and similar mental illnesses as well.
 They learn a different way to communicate and express emotions.
-In all studies, music therapy was shown to improve standard care by giving them an outlet for creativity.
+In all studies, music therapy was shown to enhance standard care by giving them an outlet for creativity.
 They had a more focused mental state and were able to communicate how they felt by playing different musical instruments.

 Art therapy has been shown to improve self-expression and emotional growth for many reasons in cases of mental and physical illness.
-With improved self-confidence, patients were able to interact with others in a positive way while also using a creative outlet to express how they felt.
+With enhanced self-confidence, patients were able to interact with others positively while also using a creative outlet to express how they felt.

 In cases of chemical dependency and substance abuse, musical and art therapy has also shown to have positive effects on patients.
 In one study, pottery classes were used to improve psychological well-being.
 They were able to decrease symptoms of depression and anxiety while boosting self-esteem.

-Several programs at colleges, rehabilitation facilities and hospitals have shown how music and art therapy affects patients in a positive way.
-Most facilities implement art and music programs as a series of classes or group activities.
+Several programs at colleges, rehabilitation facilities, and hospitals have shown how music and art therapy positively affects patients.
+Most institutions implement art and music programs as a series of classes or group activities.
 For example in drug rehabilitation facilities, art therapy is used as a way to decrease feelings of anxiety while also improving relationships with other patients.

-For senior citizens, music and art therapy has also been implemented in nursing homes and hospitals through classes and daily group activities.
+For senior citizens, music and art therapy have also been implemented in nursing homes and hospitals through classes and daily group activities.
 Some work in groups to create different projects while others work on solo projects.
 In one study, elderly patients chose an instrument to learn.
-The results revealed that they had improved mood including optimistic feelings about their illness while also focusing less on symptoms of serious illnesses.
+The results revealed that they had improved mood including positive feelings about their illness while also focusing less on symptoms of serious diseases.

-Through art classes, patients are able to visually communicate what they may be feeling inside or explain parts of themselves that they previously did not want to share.
-They are able to work with their own emotions and continuously work on a goal in order to produce a final project.
-In the end, they create something that represents their own self-expression while also working through difficulties of mental and physical illness.
+Through art classes, patients can visually communicate what they may be feeling inside or explain parts of themselves that they previously did not want to share.
+They can work with their own emotions and continuously work on a goal to produce a final project.
+In the end, they create something that represents their self-expression while also working through difficulties of mental and physical illness.

 How to Apply Music and Art Therapy to Cope with Daily Life

-Music and art therapy has been proven beneficial for many people not just those who are sick or dealing with a difficult mental illness.
+Music and art therapy has been proven beneficial for many people, not just those who are sick or dealing with a severe mental illness.
 Many people today suffer from some form of anxiety or depression.
 As visual arts or performing arts allow for psychological growth, changes occur in the brain and provide a new way to view different aspects of life.
-In some cases, it can even provide answers to life’s toughest problems.
+In some cases, it can even give answers to life’s most terrible problems.

 There are many ways to find music and art activities even if you have never attempted any before.
-You can look at one of the top 50 art blogs for inspiration, visit sites like Deviantart.com or look at a number of beginner to advanced level musical instruction video channels on YouTube.
+You can look at one of the top 50 art blogs for inspiration, visit sites like DeviantArt.com or look at some beginner to advanced level musical instruction video channels on YouTube.
 For some, it’s just a matter of picking up an instrument that they have always wanted to try to learn something different.

-Community centers and groups also provide art and musical classes.
+Community centers and groups also provide art and music classes.
 For example, your local church may have a choir group, or you can volunteer at a children’s hospital art program to learn and help others with artistic expression.
-Dancing classes are also available at public and private gyms, schools, church groups and social meet up events.
+Dancing classes are also available in public, and private gyms, schools, church groups and social meet up events.

 How Music and Art Therapy Has Affected Those in Everyday Life

-For those that are suffering from such conditions as manic depression, personality disorder and diabetes, every day is a struggle.
-These individuals are able to find motivation through developing their artistic and musical abilities.
+For those that are suffering from such conditions as manic depression, personality disorder, and diabetes, every day is a struggle.
+These individuals can find motivation through developing their artistic and musical abilities.
 Going to art classes or playing the piano is two examples of great activities.

 Through these activities, individuals acquire a determined drive to teach themselves and others something and show a creative.
 Some individuals may find their love of music and art growing to a point where they begin teaching music or giving art classes to others in the community.
 It is inspiring to see those who were once victims of their suffering blossom and paint these incredible portraits and landscapes or write their very own song.
 It is a miracle to see someone who was once afflicted by mental illnesses and diabetes, turn into someone who has helped themselves and others express different emotions and creativity that many never thought possible.